Troubleshoot PBR

-2. The show running-config interface command displays the remote address that path-monitoring uses to monitor metrics by sending ICMP packets or HTTP pings.
+Display the remote address that path-monitoring uses to monitor metrics by using the show running-config interface command.

 interface GigabitEthernet0/0